gruntwork-io/docs/_docs-sources/devops-foundations/account/add-new-account.md

 - `sso_user_last_name`: The last name of the user to create in AWS IAM Identity Center.
 - `sso_user_email`: The email address of the user to create in AWS IAM Identity Center.
 This user will be able to login to the new account using AWS IAM Identity Center.
 - `infrastructure_modules_version`: The version of the your Infrastructure modules to use for the new account. e.g., `v0.0.1`
+- `requested_by`: The GitHub user ID or email address of the entity requesting the new account, for audit purposes.

 :::note